đź“– REAL RECOVERY STORIES

-From Replika marriages to Character.AI obsessions – real stories of dependency and recovery from actual users.
+From Replika marriages to Character.AI obsessions – real stories of dependency and recovery from actual users who found their way back.

-The stories you’re about to read aren’t fiction.
+These stories aren’t fiction.
 They’re real accounts from individuals who found themselves deeply attached to AI companions, spending hours daily in conversation, developing romantic feelings, and struggling to break free.
-These are their recovery journeys, told in their own words through Reddit support groups, academic research, and documented case studies.

 As AI addiction becomes increasingly recognized, with support groups like r/Character_AI_Recovery growing to over 800 members and Internet and Technology Addicts Anonymous now officially addressing AI addiction, these personal stories illuminate both the depths of AI dependency and the possibility of recovery.